sergiofgonzalez/docker-book/03-sample-containers/e13-spark-standalone-cluster/README.md

 ```bash
 $ sudo docker-compose down
 ```

+Otherwise, simply typing *CTRL+C* will bring the cluster down.

 ### Using Docker Swarm to Bootstrap the Cluster
 *Docker Swarm* allows you to bootstrap the *Spark Cluster* featuring a *Master* and one or several *Workers* across multiple hosts, which allows for better performance and reliability.